Wolverine971/9takes/src/blog/people/movie-stars/Marilyn-Monroe.md

 Do you see Marilyn's life differently now?
 Understanding her possible Enneagram type, do her actions and choices make more sense?
 We're building a community at 9takes that values deep dives into personalities and perspectives.
 Join us in unraveling the layers of human emotion and behavior, one personality at a time.

-Sign up below ⬇️ and be part of our journey!

 <svelte:head>

 <script type="application/ld+json">